Trump announces houses of worship will be deemed "essential services"

 "If they don't do it, I will override the governors," Mr. Trump said.
 It is unclear how he would be able to "override" the governors, though, since constitutional experts agree that Mr. Trump does not have the authority to reopen state economies against the will of governors.

-White House Press Secretary Kayleigh McEnany declined to explain what Mr. Trump meant when he said he would "override" governors.
+White House Press Secretary Kayleigh McEnany, who briefed reporters after the president's announcement, declined to explain what Mr. Trump meant when he said he would "override" governors.

 "That's up to the governors," she said about reopening houses of worship.